ringo/ringojs.org/site/get_started.md

 # Get Started

 This is a short guide on how to install Ringo on your system.
 The only essential requirement is the Java Platform, Standard Edition.
-We recommend Java SE 8 or higher to run Ringo.
+We recommend Java SE 8 to run Ringo.
 You can download Java from:

  * [OpenJDK via AdoptOpenJDK](https://adoptopenjdk.net/) (free; Linux, macOS, Windows)
  * [Oracle JDK 8](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html) (commonly requires a commercial license)